Guppster/ProjectLedger/_posts/2017-04-07-coding-a-cloud-drive.markdown

 sends back a request specifying the files that need to be replaced and then those files are transmitted in blocks and reconstructed on the server side.

-The filenames and checksums are sent using TCP within HMDS because this data needs reliable data transfer and is not expected to be large.
-The file data itself is sent using protocol i designed on top of UDP which ensures reliable data transfer while taking advantage of the speed benefit of UDP.
+The filenames and checksums are sent using [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) within HMDS because this data needs reliable data transfer and is not expected to be large.
+The file data itself is sent using protocol i designed on top of [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol) which ensures reliable data transfer while taking advantage of the speed benefit of UDP.

+<amp-img width="985" height="350" layout="responsive" src="{{ site.baseurl }}/assets/images/repo.png"></amp-img>

+### Structure of the Project

+Above you can see the structure of the project repository (along with my angry commit messages).
+It is categorised into four sections; client, common, HFTPD, and HMDS.
+Client stores the code that runs on the client's machine and it is responsible for creating messages, sending files, and broadcasting which files are in the directory.
+Common stores code that is used more than once by multiple components, like the message struct, input parsing code, and UDP networking code.
+HFTPD contains code to actually transfer files, which includes detecting different types of control and acknowledgement messages and creating files/directories.
+HMDS is responsible for transferring file metadata, comparing server / client files and handling all communication with [redis](https://redis.io/).

 ### About Development